Mortgage Forbearance Vs. Deferment: The Most Important Ways They Differ

 Are you a Rocket Mortgage® client concerned about making your mortgage payment?
 Check out our assistance resources online.

-As with any major financial decision, it’s best to speak with a financial advisor about your situation before moving forward with forbearance.
+As with any major financial decision, it’s best to speak with a financial advisor about your situation before moving forward with a forbearance.

 See What You Qualify For

 Mortgage Basics - 7-minute read